 Following are my top 3 tips to make a layer cake:

 I know it is tempting to double up the recipe to save time and then divide the batter in half.
-It would work but I don’t like this technique because it is very difficult to perfectly halve the batter.
+It would work, but I’m not too fond of this technique because it is challenging to halve the batter perfectly.
 Often, you end up with a layer thicker than the other.

-Add a tablespoon of frosting in the center of the turning table and place the first cake layer on it.
-This frosting is not a cream cheese frosting and so will act like glue and stick the cake to the table.
+Add a tablespoon of frosting to the center of the turning table and place the first cake layer on it.
+This frosting is not cream cheese frosting and so will act like glue and stick the cake to the table.

 Next, add 1 cup of frosting in the middle of the cake.
 Spread the frosting with an icing spatula turning the table at the same time to spread evenly.

-If you love this low-carb cake recipe, I recommend you also try my other keto cakes:
+If you love this low-carb cake recipe, I recommend you also try my other keto cake recipes: